edanidzerda/ups-monitor/README.md

 This project monitors a UPS connected using `nut`.
 I created it during the Hurricane that hit NC during October 2024, with the hope to get a Pager Duty alert when my generator failed.

 It has been tested on a Raspberry Pi 2 running Debian Bullseye.
+If you have a UPS configured with NUT, it will be auto-detected.
+If you are running this script on the same host as NUT, 'localhost' should succeed and connect.

 The data is sent to New Relic.
 They have a free plan for hobbyist / home use).
 It could be extended to send data to other systems.
 (I may extend it to alert directly to Pager Duty.)

+If you don't have New Relic, it will just print out the metrics.

 ![](./docs/newrelic-screenshot.png)